 In addition, the material's viscosity and hence the switching speed also depend on temperature of the LC material.
 As can be seen below, the switching speed can increase by as much as two times by heating the LC retarder.
-Our standard LC retarders are designed to work at temperatures of up to 50 °C, where they can still maintain the specified retardation.
+Our standard LC retarders are designed to work at temperatures up to 50 °C, where they can still maintain the specified retardation.
 If additional speed is required, the retarders can work at temperatures up to 70 °C, but the maximum retardation value will be lower

-The switching speed also is directly proportional to the thickness of the LC retarder, the rotational viscosity of the LC material, and the dielectric anisotropy of the LC material.
+The switching speed is also related to the thickness of the LC retarder, the rotational viscosity of the LC material, and the dielectric anisotropy of the LC material.
 However, since each of those variables affects other operating parameters as well, our LC retarders are designed to optimize overall performance, with a special emphasis on switching time.
 We also offer custom and OEM LC retarders optimized for other parameters, as well as faster liquid crystal retarders.
-Contact techsupport@thorlabs.com for details.
+See the Custom Capabilities tab above, or contact Tech Support for details.